 With quicker bake and cool times, plus no need for blind baking the pie crust, there’s no denying that mini pumpkin pies are easier than the full-size version.
 They’re fun, festive, and baked in a mini muffin pan.
 This recipe uses my homemade pie crust and a deeply spiced filling like my original pumpkin pie.

-Pumpkin spice lattes, pumpkin donuts, pumpkin cookies, pumpkin spice potato chips (they exist!), pumpkin scented candles, and about a billion other pumpkin spice items this time of year.
+Pumpkin spice lattes, pumpkin donuts, pumpkin cookies, pumpkin chili, pumpkin spice potato chips (they exist!), pumpkin scented candles, and about a billion other pumpkin spice items this time of year.
 But where does it all begin?
 The Iconic Pumpkin Pie, of course.